Course Policy Notes

 The request to withdraw can be made on Academica.
 It is located in the Student Resource area, Registration menu, and then select Course Withdrawal.

-NOTE: The withdrawal policy does not apply to full-term classes dropped before the end of the 4th week of the semester.
-The course drop process during the first 4 weeks of the semester remains the same as before, with tuition cancellation available only for classes dropped in the first two weeks of the term.
+NOTE: The course drop process during the first two weeks of the semester remains the same as before, with tuition cancellation available only for classes dropped in the first two weeks of the term.

 - Undergraduate students will need to see an advisor to repeat the same course a third time.